ELA: DC Public Schools Cohort

 • Resume

-• Statement of Purpose (500-750 word essay): Please address the following statements in an essay (please avoid using bullets and numbers in responding, but demonstrate your writing skills in a coherent essay):
+• Statement of Purpose: Please address the following points in an essay of 500-750 words (please avoid using bullets and numbers in responding, but demonstrate your writing skills in a coherent essay):

-• Rationale for seeking a PMC certificate in the field of Educational Administration and Administration at GW;
+• The rationale for seeking a Master’s/Ed in the field of Educational Administration at GW;